rrrrrrockpang/CSE547-Accessible/colab/colab-0/question.md

-# Answer the questions after finishing the colab activity: 3 points in total
+# Answer the questions after finishing the colab activity: 2 points in total

 # Q1 (1 point): Of the functions in Colab 0, what is the name of the most commonly used spark function for combining the values of an RDD grouping by a common key?

 Your answer:

-# Q2 (1 point): In Section 4, what was the MissionCount for "Fighter Jet Bomber"?
+# Q2 (1 point): In Section Q4, what was the numPrincipals for "cinematographer"?

 Your answer: